Sticky Chicken Wings with Chili Garlic Sauce

 One tip: Protect your baking sheets so you don’t have to soak them for hours.
 Just line the baking sheet with some heavy duty foil.
 Thank me later.
 Spread out the wings on the sheet and also pour over any sauce left in the bowl.

-Once these have baked for 20 minutes, take them out and turn them all a few times to re-coat them with the glaze.
+Once these sticky chicken wings have baked for 20 minutes, take them out and turn them all a few times to re-coat them with the chili garlic sauce.

 Then another 20 minutes or so should do the trick.
 Again, it’s always a good idea to take out the wings and turn them so the get coated more with the sauce that is rapidly thickening beneath them.